janpreet/kado/README.md

 3. Create notes for sensitive information: `kado keybase note create <note_name>`
 4. Use note references in your bead definitions as shown in the example above.

+In above template example, `{{keybase:note:secret_token}}` will be replaced with the content of the corresponding Keybase notes during Kado execution.

 ## Usage